 The trial court admitted this expert testimony, and was affirmed on appeal.
 The appellate court described the Robinson factors, but then refused to apply them.
-The court cited Gammill for the proposition that need not be applied Robinson Instead, the court nonscientific experts. proceeded to describe the method by which the expert reached his conclusion and then announced that it was reliable under the analytical gap test from Gammill.
-The court stated that the expert was reliable because he presented "thorough information concerning his methodology, and (made it) clear that his expertise rested on his many years of experience in tire examination for Dunlop and as an independent tire failure analyst."83
+The court cited Gammill for the proposition that Robinson need not be applied nonscientific experts.
+Instead, the court proceeded to describe the method by which the expert reached his conclusion and then announced that it was reliable under the analytical gap test from Gammill.
+The court stated that the expert was reliable because "thorough presented information concerning his methodology, and (made it) clear that his expertise rested on his many years of experience in tire examination for Dunlop and as an independent tire failure analyst.",31